DannyJaJr/project-1-DannyGame/reflections.md

 # Monday
 - [x] What did you achieve yesterday?
 - [x] What are your goals for today?
 - [x] Do you have any blockers?
 1. RESPONSE
+I can say, I finally understand CSS, and able to work with grid property.

 2. RESPONSE
+To create animation objects

 3. RESPONSE
+Working with many objects

 # Tuesday
 - [x] What did you achieve yesterday?
 - [x] What are your goals for today?
 - [x] Do you have any blockers?
 1. RESPONSE
+I created many object and to run the them.

 2. RESPONSE
+collision dectection for all objects

 3. RESPONSE
+audio control HTML

 # Wednesday
 - [x] What did you achieve yesterday?